United States Edition

 Sow seeds indoors ΒΌ" deep.
 Plant out just before the last frost.
 Broccoli prefers cool temperatures and a regular supply of water.
 In many regions it can be grown as both a spring and fall crop.

 De cicco likes a position of full sun and remember to apply water fairly sparingly.
 Keep in mind when planting that De cicco is thought of as very hardy, so this plant will tend to survive through freezing conditions.
-The USDA Hardiness Zones typically associated with De cicco are Zone 4 and Zone 10.
-De cicco requires a loamy soil with a ph of 5.7 - 6.5 - it grows best in weakly acidic soil.
+De cicco requires a loamy and sandy soil with a ph of 5.7 - 6.5 - it grows best in weakly acidic soil.

 Growing De cicco from seed